pixlark/Badge/README.md

 println(complex(1, 2)). % Outputs 484
 ```

 The **this** keyword is used inside of lambda expressions to indicate recursion.
-This is generally preferred to using the name of the function directly, although that is also possible:
+This is better practice than using the name of the function directly, although that is also possible:

 ```
 let factorial = lambda (n) if   n == 0